Natalie Melkonoff | Desert Botanical Garden

 Personal Statement

-I coordinate the activities of the Garden’s monarch and pollinator conservation initiative, Great Milkweed Grow Out.
-This program has three main components: native plant propagation for monarch and pollinator conservation, community science outreach and research to determine the best milkweeds for monarchs in the Southwest.
-The Garden is exploring which native milkweeds monarchs prefer to lay their eggs on, how larvae survive on different species and how milkweed supports beneficial insects.
-I am currently working on my Ph.D. with a focus on the interactions between milkweed, monarchs and pollinators.
-I am examining how the physiology of different native milkweed species may change given shifts in climate and how these changes may influence how monarchs use these species as a larval host plant.
+I manage the Garden’s monarch and pollinator ecology work, including the activities of our conservation initiative, Great Milkweed Grow Out.
+This program has three main components: native plant propagation for monarch and pollinator conservation, community outreach and habitat enhancement, and research on the interactions between plants and insects in the Southwest.
+I am also working on my PhD with a focus on how the ecophysiology and chemical ecology of different native milkweed species may change under shifting climate regimes, and how these changes may influence how monarch and queen butterflies use these species as larval host plants.
 With the Southwest predicted to get warmer and dryer in the future, the functional relationship between these plants and the insects that utilize them may be impacted, and increased understanding of those impacts will continue to help inform conservation decisions into the future.